 So what are my favorite tips and tricks for keeping the littlest campers happy?
 Keep in mind my little campers are 2 and 3.5. 🙂

 #1 First Aid Kit

 Starting with the obvious here, primarily you will want band aids and rubbing alcohol.
-Any cuts or scrapes that happen camping will need to be cleaned throughly and rubbing alcohol is a easy and quick way to do that.
+Any cuts or scrapes that happen camping will need to be cleaned thoroughly and rubbing alcohol is an easy and quick way to do that.
 I also recommend keeping some small treats in with your first aid kit to help quiet the hysterical child.
 A bouncy ball is a fun thing to provide some attraction and cheap to replace.

 #2 Easy to prepare meals

 We don’t worry as much about the nutrient content of our camping meals as we do at home, but we just try to make sure we can get food on the table quickly and easily.
 Classic camping meals like hot dogs and s’mores are always on our menu!
 Oatmeal in the morning is super easy and cozy to make around the fire.
 You may want to have some appetizers available if the kids feel meal prep is taking too long and this might be a good time to present them with carrot sticks or celery.